aws/amazon-freertos/doc/guidance.md

   ```
   $ ./doc/generate_doc.sh .
   ```
-  This script runs on MAC OS, Linux, and Windows Subsystem for Linux (WSL).
+  This script runs on macOS, Linux, and Windows Subsystem for Linux (WSL).
 - The entry document is $ROOT_AFR_DIR/doc/output/main/index.html, open it with a browser and verify that it looks good.

 # Add documents for a new library